 # This HTML string contains two comments.

 v = """<p>Welcome to my <!-- awesome -->

 website<!-- bro --></p>"""

 result = re.sub("<!--.*?-->", "", v)

 <p>Welcome to my

-These are not perfect methods.
+A discussion.
 For web browsers, advanced parsers with error correction are used.
 This makes them more compatible on real web pages, but implementing that logic is challenging.

-Instead: These simple methods can be used to process pages that contain no errors or unexpected markup.
+Instead These simple methods can be used to process pages that contain no errors or unexpected markup.

 A summary.
 With the re.sub method, we remove certain parts of strings.
 The regular expression argument can be used to match HTML tags, or HTML comments, in a fairly accurate way.